-The anticipatory action planners, value chain operators, commercial entrepreneurs, market promoters, sector extension officers, frontline smallholder farmers, and livestock herders need to have elements of specific ground-level time-series information provided by the farmers.
+Anticipatory action planners, value chain operators, commercial entrepreneurs, market promoters, sector extension officers, frontline smallholder farmers, and livestock herders require access to specific ground-level time-series information provided by the farmers.

-Elements What would be the case in the event of hazardous impending weather? atic shocks, residual im Proposed Anticipatory Action ICT tools for climate risk management Crop Maize, bananas, sugarcane, rice, cotton, vegetables, grapefruit, mangoes, and papayas, Dry spells are forecasted % Volume of crop land will be exposed?
-Sensitivity Is the variety of crops sensitive to dry spells?
-Will the level of crop be able to sustain a dry spell? • After 3 weeks, supplemental irrigation to be provided for crop survival • Which Crop variety can sustain 3 weeks with dry spells because of drought-tolerant varieties? • Crop withstanding capacity against hazardous weather (rank) % of yield loss Based on elements-specific data from the ground, the AA team would be able to provide precision-level advisories on any impending weather conditions and actions are required to save the elements Making farmers and livestock herders the primary informants and using ICT apps-based tools with two-way communication Livestock (cattle) Heatwave/D ry spells are forecasted Number of cattle will be exposed to dry spells/heatwaves, and health hazards are reported?
-Based on the health condition % the percentage of cattle will be sick in the level of Tampere •Supplementary feeds and weather-protective livestock-yards/sheds are available to withstand the weather conditions % of loss & damage are likely Based on elements-specific data from the ground, the AA team would be able to provide precision-level advisories on any impending weather conditions, and actions are required to save the elements Making herders as primary informants and with ICT apps-based tools with two-way communication
+Elements What would be the case in the event of hazardous impending weather?
+What would be clim matic shocks, residual impacts on the elements Proposed Anticipatory Action ICT tools for climate risk management Exposure Sensitivity Vulnerability Risk Crop Maize, bananas, sugarcane, rice, cotton, vegetables, grapefruit, mangoes, and papayas, Dry spells are forecasted % Volume of crop land will be exposed?
+Is the variety of crops sensitive to dry spells?
+Will the level of crops be able to sustain a dry spell? ●After 3 weeks, supplemental irrigation to be provided for crop survival ●Which Crop variety can sustain 3 weeks with dry spells because of drought-tolerant varieties? ●Crop withstanding capacity against hazardous weather (rank) % of yield loss Based on elements-specific data from the ground, the AA team would be able to provide precision-level advisories on any impending weather conditions and actions are required to save the elements Making farmers and livestock herders the primary informants and using ICT app-based tools with two-way communication Livestock Heatwave/D The number of Based on the health Supplementary % of loss Based on Making herders as (cattle) ry spells are forecasted cattle will be exposed to dry condition percentage % the feeds and weather- & elements- specific data primary informants and with ICT app-

+Elements What would be the case in the event of hazardous impending weather?
+What would be clim atic shocks, residual im pacts on the eleme nts Proposed Anticipatory Action ICT tools for climate risk management spells/heatwaves, and health hazards are reported. percentage of cattle will be sick in the level of Tampere protective livestock- yards/sheds are available to withstand the weather conditions damage are likely from the ground, the AA team would be able to provide precision-level advisories on any impending weather conditions, and actions are required to save the elements based tools with two-way communication

 All georeferenced, tailor-made information can be disseminated through online portals or mobile apps, with maps showing the impact of changing weather conditions.
-In this regard, ICT-based tools would be helpful for evidence-based anticipatory action planning to minimize the loss and damage of productive assets/elements on the ground..
+In this regard, ICT-based tools would be helpful for evidence-based anticipatory action planning to minimize the loss and damage of productive assets/elements on the ground.

-3.14.4 Climate Vulnerable Productive Sector Departments :
+3.14.4 Climate Vulnerable Productive Sector Departments:

 Sectoral needs to understand the Exposure, Sensitivity, Vulnerability, and Risk of all the elements on the ground through the conducted locality risk assessment.
-The department must constantly be updated about weather anomalies, warnings, alerts, etc. The sector department needs to perform a climate risk and vulnerability assessment of sectoral elements, develop a risk repository, and maintain it in the weather hazard calendar and crop calendar.
+The department must constantly be updated about weather anomalies, warnings, alerts, etc. The sector department needs to perform a climate risk and vulnerability assessment of sectoral elements, develop a risk repository, the weather hazard calendar, and the crop calendar.